shannongamby/instagram_challenge/README.md

 # FAKE-STAGRAM

 This is an instagram clone built with Ruby on Rails and deployed on Heroku: https://fake-stagram.herokuapp.com/
+NOTE: Images are deleted every 24 hours due to the current hosting plan!

 ## My Approach
 My reasons for beginning this project are mainly rooted in wanting to get more familiar with ORMs and databases in general.
 But there have been other positive side effects too!